Sobrevive: Sobrevive re-edition

 This is the re-edition of Kudai's sophomore album which features new member voice, the Ecuadorian Gabriela Villalba, ex-member of Ecuador Popstars group Kiruba.
-The second version of the album was released on September 26, 2006 in Chile and on December, 2006 in Mexico.
+The second version of the album was released on September 26, 2006 in Chile and in December 2006 in Mexico.

 To relaunch the album and promote for the second time, the video of "Déjame Gritar" was made it again, replacing Nicole's parts and put Gabriela's performance.
 The second single is "Llévame" and this performs at all Gabriella Villalba.
 The video also features the new member and it was filmed in Los Andes in Chile.
+The third single is "Tal Vez" which is also performed by the band including Gabriela Villalba's voice and image, the fourth and final single is "Tú" which was recorded especially for this re-edition and it's the first Kudai song originally recorded by Villalba.